TriMet: Fares

 TriMet uses a flat fare system, with a single price (for each category of rider: adult, youth, senior or disabled) regardless of the distance of the trip.
-However, the single-fare tickets permit unlimited transfers to other routes within 2½ hours and passes are valid until end of the service day.
+Single-fare tickets permit unlimited transfers to other routes within 2½ hours, and passes are valid until end of the service day.

 Several different methods of fare payment are available.
 On buses, riders can pay with cash, but no change is given.
-On the MAX Light Rail system, in common with most other North American light rail systems, and on the WES Commuter Rail line, TriMet uses a proof-of-payment fare system, requiring riders not already in possession of a valid fare to purchase or validate one before boarding.
-Ticket vending machines at MAX and WES stations accept cash as well as credit and debit cards.
+On the MAX Light Rail system, in common with most other North American light rail systems and on the WES Commuter Rail line, TriMet uses a proof-of-payment fare system, requiring riders not already in possession of a valid fare to purchase or validate one before boarding.
+Ticket vending machines at MAX and WES stations accept cash and credit and debit cards.
 For both bus and rail riders, a number of other payment methods are available as an alternative to cash.

 TriMet tickets and passes are also valid on the Portland Streetcar, which is owned by the City of Portland but operated mostly by TriMet personnel under a contract with the city.

 TriMet also has a mobile ticketing app, allowing riders to purchase and use tickets for buses, light rail, and commuter rail on their smartphones.
 The app, called TriMet Tickets, was developed by Portland startup GlobeSherpa (now Moovel Transit) and released in September 2013 at no cost to TriMet.
 Instead, Moovel Transit will take a commission on every ticket sale through the app.

 An e-fare system named "Hop Fastpass" was introduced in July 2017.
-Developed by INIT (Innovations in Transportation) for TriMet, the City of Portland, and C-Tran, at a cost estimated (in 2015) to be about $30 million, the new Hop Fastpass system enables riders to pay with a fare card, using card readers on buses and train platforms, and, as of August 2017, using a smartphone equipped with NFC (near field communication) via a digital wallet.
+Developed by INIT (Innovations in Transportation) for TriMet, the City of Portland, and C-Tran, at a cost estimated (in 2015) to be about $30 million, the new Hop Fastpass system enables riders to pay with a fare card, using card readers on buses and train platforms and, as of August 2017, using a smartphone equipped with NFC (near field communication) via a digital wallet.
 The name is said to evoke both the speed of the rabbit and the hop plant used as an ingredient in the craft beer brewed in Portland.